Flash War: Epilogue

 Wally West has been running non-stop, with Iris and Barry worrying for him.
-Wallace West leaves Barry to live with Damian Wayne at Titans headquarters because Wallace is still angry that Barry didn't tell him that he didn't exist after Flashpoint, and is a "product" of his mistake.
+Wallace West leaves Barry to live with Damian Wayne at Titans headquarters because Wallace is still angry that Barry did not tell him that he did not exist after Flashpoint, and is a "product" of his mistake.
 Barry and Iris sit on a bench and wait for Wally.
 Wally arrives in front of them after running for three days non-stop, and has a breakdown.
 After some talking with Barry and Iris, they convince Wally to go to the Sanctuary where he can hopefully rehabilitate.
 Superman and Wonder Woman arrive to take him there, and Wally says goodbye to Barry and Iris.

 Reception

 The story received generally positive reviews due to the action, plot, and art.